SiddhantJaiswal-0125/SiddhantJaiswal-0125/README.md

-I am Siddhant Jaiswal😃.
-I am from Ranchi, Jharkhand and currently doing my B.Tech from Siksha O Anusandhan  University,Bhubaneswar 🏫.
+I am Siddhant Jaiswal.
+I am from Ranchi, Jharkhand and currently doing my B.Tech from Siksha O Anusandhan  University, Bhubaneswar 🏫.
 I love to explore and learn about new things.
 ## 👯 Communities
-* Codex
+* Codex 💻
-* Competative Lead at Codechef ITER Chapter
+* Competative Lead at Codechef ITER Chapter 📈
 * Campus Envoy at Samsung Prism ITER
 * Campus Ambassador at Coding Ninja